sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/use_cases.md

 Try asking Cody: "Do we already use any _language_ libraries that provide _XYZ_?"

-For example:"Do we already use any Go libraries that provide an LRU cache?
+For example: "Do we already use any Go libraries that provide an LRU cache?
 Where is that library used?"